 Banasa was an ancient city of the province of Mauretania Tingitana in modern-day Morocco, situated on the road from Tingis to Sala.
 Its ruins are located on the southern bank of the river Sebou which Pliny (5.5) described as “Sububus magnificus et nauigabilis” (a fine river available for navigation).
 Banasa was one of the three coloniae in Mauretania Tingitana founded by the emperor Augustus between 33 and 27 BC for veterans of the battle of Actium.

 Coordinates: 34° 36′ 6″ N, 6° 6′ 56″ W

 The site appears to have been occupied as early as the 4th century BC by pottery workers whose activities continued until the 1st century BC.
-The Banasa potters produced characteristic painted wares inspired by the Phoenician, Greek and Ibero-Punic models that were exported rather widely in the region.
-A Mauretanian village of some size stood there in the 3rd and 2nd centuries BC and it was on this site that Augustus established the veterans’ colony Iulia Valentia Banasa.
+The Banasa potters produced characteristic painted wares inspired by the Phoenician, Greek and Ibero-Punic models that were exported widely in the region.
+A Mauretanian village of some size stood there in the 3rd and 2nd centuries BC, and it was on this site that Augustus established the veterans’ colony Iulia Valentia Banasa.

 At the start of the reign of Marcus Aurelius, Banasa became Colonia Aurelia Banasa.
 In AD 285, the Roman province of Mauretania Tingitana was reduced to the territories located north of the Lixus and Banasa was abandoned.